Gore (surveying)

-A gore is an irregular parcel of land, as small as a triangle of median in a street intersection or as large as an unincorporated area the size of a township.
+A gore is an irregular parcel of land, created as a result of surveying errors during land grants.

-In old English law, a gore was a small, narrow strip of land.
-In modern land law and surveying a gore is a strip of land, usually triangular in shape, as might be left between surveys that do not close.
-In some northeastern U.S. states (mainly northern New England), a gore (sometimes a land grant or purchase) remains as an unincorporated area of a county that is not part of any town, has limited self-government, and may be unpopulated.
+In modern surveying, a gore is a strip of land that might be left between surveys that do not close.
+In some areas of New England, a gore (sometimes called a grant) is an unincorporated area that is not part of any town and has limited self-government.

 History

-Historically, North American named gores were most often the result of errors when the land was first surveyed and Colonial era land patents and, later, towns were laid out.
+Historically, North American named gores were most often either the result of errors from when the land was first surveyed, or Colonial era land patents.
 A gore would be created by conflicting surveys, resulting in two or more patentees claiming the same land, or lie in an area between two supposedly abutting towns but technically in neither.
 Surrounding towns have been known to absorb a gore—for example, the gore between Tunbridge and Royalton, Vermont, was eventually incorporated into Tunbridge.
 Some gores have become towns in their own right, such as Stannard, Vermont.